SnapGames/game101/docs/chapter-06-add_physic.md

 }
 ```

-We also need to define some maximum speed and accelerationt to manage out physic simulation limit, because, and this is
+We also need to define some maximum speed and acceleration to manage out physic simulation limit, because, and this is
 not the main theme of this chapter and tutorial, Newton's mathematics laws has some limitation, and our game is not a
 nuclear physic simulator !

-> The goals for those technical limits is also to avoid infinit values driving to unpredictable behaviors of our entities.
+> The goals for those threshold limits is also to avoid infinite values driving to unpredictable behaviors of our entities.
 > **Evil is hidden in details**, and a too large number of decimals in a number closed to 0.0 is a killing detail.

 So here are our technical limitation :